amberdeneal-builds/amberdeneal-builds/README.md

 **Project Manager, Business Transformation — Verizon Wireline Operations** Moving into cloud and AI engineering, and building in public while I do it.

 Thanks for stopping by.
-Here's the short version: I learn by shipping.
+Here's the short version: I learn by doing.
 Every certification on my study plan has a real build attached to it, so what's in these repos is live infrastructure running in a real account with a real bill — not tutorial exercises.
 I'm partway through a 33-week, seven-certification program